 See how Good Energy's prices compare with the rest of the market by using Which?
 Switch to find the cheapest gas and electricity tariffs.

-Good Energy customer satisfaction
+Good Energy customer score

 Find out how Good Energy compares with other energy companies – click to see the full results of the best and worst energy companies.

 Good Energy has gone from second place in 2016, to 10th place in 2017 and 19th this year.

 Its year-on-year complaints haven’t increased, but some people told us about bills not matching meter readings, higher-than-expected direct debits and website problems.